facebookresearch/habitat-lab/README.md

    Note: Interactive testing currently fails on Ubuntu 20.04 with an error: `X Error of failed request:  BadAccess (attempt to access private resource denied)`.
 We are working on fixing this, and will update instructions once we have a fix.
 The script works without errors on MacOS.

+## Debugging an environment issue

+Our vectorized environments are very fast, but they are not very verbose.
+When using `VectorEnv` some errors may be silenced, resulting in process hanging or multiprocessing errors that are hard to interpret.
+We recommend setting the environment variable `HABITAT_ENV_DEBUG` to 1 when debugging (`export HABITAT_ENV_DEBUG=1`) as this will use the slower, but more verbose `ThreadedVectorEnv` class.
+Do not forget to reset `HABITAT_ENV_DEBUG` (`unset HABITAT_ENV_DEBUG`) when you are done debugging since `VectorEnv` is much faster than `ThreadedVectorEnv`.

 ## Documentation